tensorflow/models/official/testing/end_to_end/README.md

 #### Install gcloud and kubectl

 You will need [gcloud](https://cloud.google.com/sdk/gcloud/) and [kubectl](https://kubernetes.io/docs/reference/kubectl/overview/) installed on your local machine in order to deploy and monitor jobs.
 Please follow the [Google Cloud SDK installation instructions](https://cloud.google.com/sdk/docs/) and the [kubectl installation instructions](https://kubernetes.io/docs/tasks/tools/install-kubectl/).
+We assume here that you are running Kubernetes v1.9.

 After installation, make sure to set gcloud to point to the GCP project you will be using: